-The aim of the Dutch Constituency programme is to share knowledge by means of workshops, seminars and short study visits.
-The programme is coordinated by the Dutch Ministry of Finance and involves several public bodies, one being the Netherlands Court of Audit.
+The programme runs from 2014 to 2022 and is funded by the Dutch Ministry of Finance.
+It involves several public bodies, one being the Netherlands Court of Audit.

-Combating corruption and strengthening integrity are high on the agendas of the countries and supreme audit institutions of central and eastern Europe.
+Between 2016 and 2018, we worked with the SAIs of Bosnia and Herzegovina, Bulgaria and Moldova to develop their integrity policies.
+Combating corruption and strengthening integrity are high on the agenda of the countries and supreme audit institutions of central and eastern Europe.
 In our opinion, the starting point lies with the integrity of the audit institutions themselves.
-Since 2016, we have been working with the audit institutions of Bosnia and Herzegovina, Bulgaria and Moldova to develop their integrity policies with the aid of IntoSAINT.
-IntoSAINT is an integrity self-assessment tool developed by the Netherlands Court of Audit that enables audit institutions to formulate integrity policies and take measures to improve their organisational integrity.
-They can then serve as examples to their own public sectors and audit other organisations with authority.
-The IntoSAINT tool is an important first step in this direction.
+With the aid of IntoSAINT, an integrity self-assessment tool developed by the Netherlands Court of Audit, the audit institutions can strengthen their integrity policies and take measures to improve their organisational integrity.
+They can then serve as examples to their own public sectors and carry out integrity audits of other organisations with authority.